 Call for Entries

 Beltway Poetry Quarterly does not accept unsolicited submissions outside our annual Call for Entries.
-Please check back here for more information about future themes and reading periods, or join our local subscriber list to get direct email notifications.
+Please join our local subscriber list or “like” our Facebook page to get direct email notifications.

 Please note that Beltway Poetry Quarterly only publishes authors with strong ties to the Washington, DC region, and the surrounding Mid-Atlantic states of Maryland, Virginia, West Virginia, and Delaware.